Project Overview

 Performance

-Inspired by Reckoning at Eagle Creek: The Secret Legacy of Coal in the Heartland, written by Project member Jeff Biggers, “4 1/2 Hours: Across the Stones of Fire” is an original and groundbreaking multimedia production that brings a national audience into the frontlines of the coalfields and mountaintop removal issue today.
-The play draws from real-life experience and documentation, and seeks to recover forgotten history in our nation’s dark legacy of coal mining.
+2010-11-27-Picture17.png Inspired by Reckoning at Eagle Creek: The Secret Legacy of Coal in the Heartland, “Love, in the Time of Blasting” is an original multimedia production that brings the audience to the frontlines of the coalfields and mountaintop removal crisis today.
+The play draws from real-life experience, and seeks to recover forgotten history in our nation’s legacy of coal mining.

 Based at the home of Marie and Hovie, a young couple living in the mountain holler of Eagle Creek, the play chronicles their attempts to come to grips with their conflicting fates, when their family’s 150-year-old homestead is threatened by a planned mountaintop removal operation.
 As a strip miner himself, Hovie is determined to move his pregnant wife out of the country; as the last remaining member on her family’s homestead, Marie is torn by their agonizing fate, and the increasingly dangerous health conditions in the mining area.

-Visited by Harlan, her mysterious neighbor and first love, Marie learns the 150-year history of her holler and homestead, and the dramatic episodes of the residents to fight the relocation of Native Americans, stop slavery, work for union recognition and mining safety, and save the region from environmental destruction at the hands of outside coal companies and their relentless operations.
+Visited by Harlan, her mysterious neighbor, Marie learns the 150-year history of her holler and homestead, and the dramatic episodes of the residents to fight the relocation of Native Americans, stop slavery, work for union recognition and mining safety, and save the region from environmental destruction at the hands of outside coal companies and their relentless operations.

-With music, and a backdrop of film montages and historically-based satirical faux-mercials by filmmaker/actor Ben Evans, “4 1/2 Hours: Across the Stones of Fire” is a rare journey into the lives of those on the coalfield frontlines, and an entertaining, informative and illuminating theatrical production on the true cost of mountaintop removal and coal mining to our land and citizenry.
+Written by Jeff Biggers, with music, and a backdrop of film montages and historically-based satirical faux-mercials by filmmaker/actor Ben Evans, “Love, in the Time of Blasting” is a rare journey into the lives of those on the coalfield frontlines, and an entertaining, informative and illuminating theatrical production on the true cost of mountaintop removal and coal mining to our land and citizenry.

 Join Us